Mirror neuron: In humans

 It is not normally possible to study single neurons in the human brain, so most evidence for mirror neurons in humans is indirect.
 Brain imaging experiments using functional magnetic resonance imaging (fMRI) have shown that the human inferior frontal cortex and superior parietal lobe are active when the person performs an action and also when the person sees another individual performing an action.
 It has been suggested that these brain regions contain mirror neurons, and they have been defined as the human mirror neuron system.
 More recent experiments have shown that even at the level of single participants, scanned using fMRI, large areas containing multiple fMRI voxels increase their activity both during the observation and execution of actions.

 Neuropsychological studies looking at lesion areas that cause action knowledge, pantomime interpretation, and biological motion perception deficits have pointed to a causal link between the integrity of the inferior frontal gyrus and these behaviours.
 Transcranial magnetic stimulation studies have confirmed this as well.
 These results indicate the activation in mirror neuron related areas are unlikely to be just epiphenomenal.

 A study published in April 2010 reports recordings from single neurons with mirror properties in the human brain.
 Mukamel et al. (Current Biology, 2010) recorded from the brains of 21 patients who were being treated at Ronald Reagan UCLA Medical Center for intractable epilepsy.
 The patients had been implanted with intracranial depth electrodes to identify seizure foci for potential surgical treatment.
 Electrode location was based solely on clinical criteria; the researchers, with the patients' consent, used the same electrodes to "piggyback" their research.
 The researchers found a small number of neurons that fired or showed their greatest activity both when the individual performed a task and when they observed a task.
-Other neurons had anti-mirror properties, that is, they responded when the participant performed an action but were inhibited when the participant saw that action.
+Other neurons had anti-mirror properties: they responded when the participant performed an action, but were inhibited when the participant saw that action.